The Co-operative Group: Expansion (2000–2012)

 At the start of 2007, the group began discussions with United Co-operatives, then the UK's second-largest co-operative, about a merger of the societies.
-Such a merger was expected to lead to significant efficiency savings owing to the large duplication of services which the two societies provided.
+Such a merger was expected to lead to significant efficiency savings.
 On 16 February 2007, the boards announced they were to merge subject to members' approval, and on 28 July 2007 the newly enlarged Co-operative Group was launched.
 At the same time, the group transferred the engagements of the Scottish Nith Valley Co-operative Society which, while trading profitably, was suffering a burden with its pension fund commitments.

-Before the United merger was complete, the Chief Executive, Peter Marks, was already preparing another significant acquisition as he believed that only through significant growth could the co-operative become truly sustainable in the long term.
+Before the United merger was complete, the Chief Executive, Peter Marks, was already preparing another acquisition as he believed that only through significant growth could the co-operative become truly sustainable in the long term.
 In July 2008, the group announced a deal to purchase the Somerfield chain of 900 supermarkets and convenience stores.
 The sale was completed on 2 March 2009, costing £1.57 bn.
 The conversion and rebranding of Somerfield stores into Coop stores took just over two years and was completed by summer 2011.

 In 2008, the group bought ten convenience stores trading as Bell's and Jackson's in the north and east of England from Sainsbury's.